Caroline Weir: Real Madrid

+OL Lyonnes

+On 16 June 2026, French Première Ligue side OL Lyonnes announced the signing of Weir on a free transfer on a contract running until 2029.

+On 8 September 2026, Weir was nominated for the Ballon d'Or Féminin, for the second consecutive year.

 International career

 Scotland

 Having represented Scotland at all youth levels, Weir received her first call-up for the Scotland senior squad for their match against Iceland in June 2013.
 She retained her place in the squad for the following game against Germany.
 During Euro 2017, the first major tournament for which Scotland had qualified, Weir scored the opening goal against Spain and was voted player of the game.
 She helped Scotland qualify for the 2019 FIFA World Cup, and played in all of their three matches at the tournament.
+A mural of Weir was unveiled in her hometown of Dunfermline to mark the occasion of Scotland's first time qualifying for the World Cup.
 During the 2023 FIFA World Cup UEFA play-off match against Ireland, which the Scots lost 1–0, Weir had a penalty saved.
 After missing more than a year of football due to injury, she was recalled to the national squad in October 2024.

+On 10 February 2026, Weir was appointed as Scotland's captain following the retirement of Rachel Corsie the previous summer.
+Speaking about the time it took for the decision to appoint Weir to be made, Scotland's head coach Melissa Andreatta said "I wanted to take that time about who best represents all those things about this team and through all those moments together, camps together, time together, the decision was made that Caz would best represent the team as captain and be more than ably supported by Erin as vice-captain."

+Scotland's 2027 FIFA Women's World Cup qualifying campaign began under Weir's captaincy with a 5–0 away win over Luxembourg on 3 March 2026, in which she scored a hat-trick.
+In June 2026 Scotland faced Israel, whose home fixtures were staged in Hungary for security reasons; Weir scored a hat-trick in a 6–0 win in Budapest, then scored four goals four days later as Scotland won 5–1 to finish top of their qualifying group on goal difference.

 Great Britain Olympic team

 Weir was one of two Scots selected by Great Britain for the 2020 Summer Olympics, along with Kim Little.
 She was initially credited with scoring in the 1–1 draw with Canada, but it was later denoted as an own goal by Nichelle Prince.
 She also had a penalty saved during their 4–3 loss to Australia in the quarter-final.